getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Many modern applications are adaptive, meaning they can adjust their behavior based on network conditions.
-For example, video streaming applications may reduce bit rate when bandwidth is limited, or increase buffer size when latency is high.
+For example, video streaming applications may reduce bit rate when available network capacity is limited, or increase buffer size when latency is high.

 For adaptive applications, there are typically different levels of optimal performance